rutuja060/rutuja060/README.md

 SNS,SES, Python, JavaScript & JSON, HTML

-- Project 3: MANAGING AND VISUALIZING A RDS DATABASE USING ECS CONTAINERS.
-Manage a database and visualize its data with tools installed inside containers.
-Technologies used:- VPC & Subnets, RDS, EC2 & EBS, ECS, EFS, phpMyAdmin, Metabase

 ## Contact Me

 If you'd like to get in touch with me, you can reach me at kadamrutuja103@gmail.com.
 I'm always happy to connect with other students and professionals who share my interests in cloud computing and DevOps.